thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/modules/README.md

 ## Steps:

+1. In /WIP create a folder called modules do your work in this folder.

-1. create a file called `printHobbies.js` and copy the print function you created into it - and use module.exports as shown:
+1. Create a file called `printHobbies.js` and copy the print function you created into it - and use module.exports as shown:

     ``` javascript
     function printHobbyInfo(hobby) {